zlogic/mendix-docs/content/en/docs/refguide/modeling/domain-model/oql/oql-v2.md

 FROM Module.City
 ```

-The column names in this case would be `Name` and `null` names which would not be possible to refer to.
+The column names in this case would be `Name` and multiple columns named `null` which could not be referred to.

 In OQL v2, such queries are no longer allowed.
 You must always provide an alias for expressions that do not result in a named column.
 The query above can be rewritten as follows: